jhspetersson/fselect/docs/usage.md

 In a real SQL such syntax would make a cross product.
 Here it means just search at A, next at B, and so on.

 You can use curly braces instead of the regular parentheses!
 This helps to avoid a few of shell pitfalls a little bit.
+Functions with no arguments don't require parentheses at all.

 String literals don't really need quotes.
 You will need to put them just in case you query something with spaces inside.